 Overwhelming.
 That is the only way to describe the process of getting your first book as a self published author in the hands of paying readers.
 But just like ants devouring an entire cake over time, the best advice is to focus on one crumb at a time.
-The one crumb we will focus on in this article is ISBN.
+The one crumb we will focus on in this article is KDP ISBN or Own ISBN.

 What is an ISBN?

 ISBN stands for International Standard Book Number.
 Think about the barcode on your favorite chocolate bar.
-Once the cashiers scan it, the bar's name, weight, and price immediately appear on the cash register and receipt.
+Once the cashier scans it, the bar's name, weight, and price immediately appear on the cash register and receipt.

 The unique ISBN is a 13-digit number assigned to every published book and is an international identifier for books.
-Like the chocolate bar's barcode, it holds vital information about that book.
+Like the chocolate's barcode, it holds vital information about that product.
 This identifier includes the book title, language, edition, publisher, and technical aspects.

 Do all books require ISBNs?

 If you plan to sell your book, whether it's a fiction or nonfiction book, you need a unique ISBN.
 That being said, there are a few minor exceptions where you don't need one including if you're only planning to hand your book out to friends and family.

 In fact, even when/if you make major changes to your book (adding chapters, epilogues, etc.) , you'll need a new ISBN.
 To find out when you do and don't need a new one, check out our complete article here.

 Should I use my own ISBN or KDP ISBN?

 If you want to sell your paperback book or hardcover online either through Kindle Direct Publishing (KDP) or another service, you require an ISBN.
 You can get your own or let KDP assign a free ISBN for your book.
 So, why would I even bother getting my ISBN for my paperback if KDP will give me one for free?